rDybing/gotermtris/README.md

 - Version format: [major release].[new feature(s)].[bugfix patch-version]
 - Date format: yyyy-mm-dd

+#### v.1.0.1: 16th of September 2019

+- Removed some debug output

 #### v.1.0.0: 16th of September 2019

 - Initial release

 ---

+## Known issues

+- Some strange formatting of the play-field at around the 2000 points mark...

 ## License: MIT